neuropsychology/ComplexSpan/README.md

 ### Run the task

-1. Download and open the experiment in Psychopy (source("https://github.com/neuropsychology/ComplexSpan/blob/master/psychopy/task.psyexp")
+1. Download and open the experiment in Psychopy: source("https://github.com/neuropsychology/ComplexSpan/blob/master/psychopy/task.psyexp")
 2. Click on the green button to begin the task
 3. Enter participant number and session number
 4. Run task (instruct participants not to press "Enter" at any point during the task unless required, as the experiment would quit if so)